 • Explain in detail to the officer that you will return to your home country and that you have no intention of abandoning your home residence.
 Since F-1 is a non-immigrant visa, the officer will only grant you a visa if he or she believes that you will return home after your studies.

 • Be able to show all finances that are available to you.
-We also encourage you to take additional financial documentation of personal funds (between $5,000- $10,000 USD) to your interview, which could assist in covering unexpected costs.
+We also encourage you to take additional financial documentation of personal funds (between $5,000 and $10,000 USD) to your interview, which could assist in covering unexpected costs.

-• Bank statements should be on bank letterhead and be issued within the past 6 months.
-If you are using a bank account statement from someone other than yourself, also bring an affidavit of support form this sponsor.
+• Bank statements must be printed on official bank letterhead and should be dated within the last six months.
+If you are submitting a bank account statement that belongs to another individual, you are also required to provide an affidavit of support from that sponsor.

 • The officer understands that you are coming to UA Little Rock to study English and will not be evaluating your English proficiency.
 Just do your best to communicate your future plans.